LeoAzzollini/LeoAzzollini/_pages/about.md

 **Research Interests and Methods**
 \
 \
-My research interests are at the intersection of Social Stratification, Demography, and Democracy, and more specifically on the interplay between macro-level social dynamics (e.g., unemployment, inequality), individual characteristics (e.g., unemployment experiences, age, social class), and socio-political action, including political participation, socio-political trust, and attitudes towards democracy.
+My research interests are at the intersection of **Social Stratification**, **Demography**, and **Democracy**, and more specifically on the interplay between macro-level social dynamics (e.g., unemployment, inequality), individual characteristics (e.g., unemployment experiences, age, social class), and socio-political action, including political participation, socio-political trust, and attitudes towards democracy.
 \
 \
 To pursue these research interests, I combine perspectives from Economic Sociology and the Life Course Approach to study socio-political outcomes.
 \
 \
-I rely on quantitative methods, with a focus on exploring the role of context and mechanisms through multilevel models, panel data analysis, fixed effects models, and counterfactuals approaches.
+I rely on **quantitative methods**, with a focus on exploring the role of context and mechanisms through **multilevel** models, **panel** data analysis, **fixed effects** models, and **counterfactuals** approaches.
 \
 \
-My work has appeared in leading journals such as the _European Sociological Review_, and _Social Science Research_, featured in the European Social Survey Select Findings, and has received media attention in outlets including the BBC and RTÉ Ireland.
+My work has appeared in leading journals such as the _European Sociological Review_, and _Social Science Research_, featured in the European Social Survey Select Findings (https://www.europeansocialsurvey.org/docs/findings/ESS1_9_select_findings.pdf), and has received media attention in outlets including the BBC and RTÉ Ireland.